fluttercommunity/get_it/README.md

 ### Manual triggering **allReady** (almost deprecated)

 By calling `signalReady(null)` on your `GetIt` instance the `Future` you can get from `allReady` will be completed.
 This is the most basic way to synchronize your start-up.
-If you want to do that **don't use `signalsReady` or async Singeltons**!!!
+If you want to do that **don't use `signalsReady` or async Singletons**!!!
 I recommend using one of the other ways because they are more flexible and express your intention more clear.

 You can find here a [detailed blog post on async factories and startup synchronization](https://www.burkharts.net/apps/blog/one-to-find-them-all-how-to-use-service-locators-with-flutter/)